Not Like the Movies: Critical reception

+Commercial performance

 Following its release as a promotional single, "Not Like the Movies" managed to enter music charts based on legally paid digital download sales.
 For the week ending August 11, 2010, "Not Like the Movies" debuted at number 53 on the US Billboard Hot 100 chart, and stayed on the chart for only one week.
 It also managed to enter another Billboard component chart, the Hot Digital Songs, where the song found its peak at number 22, selling 57,000 digital downloads.
 On the Canadian Hot 100, the song's highest position was at number forty-one.
+The song has been certified gold by the Recording Industry Association of America (RIAA) for equivalent sales of 500,000 units in the United States.
+The song was also certified Gold by the Australian Recording Industry Association (ARIA) for equivalent sales of 35,000 units in Australia.

 Live performances

 Perry included the song on her setlist for her 2011 world concert tour entitled California Dreams Tour.
 For performances of the song, she would sit on a flower-entwined bower swing that rises up to reveal a large white bridal train that flows out to complete the entire backdrop.
 At the same time, a bubble machine started-up and the bed-sheet hanging behind her showed footage of cartoon animals falling in love.
 In a review of one of her concerts Ed Masley from The Arizona Republic called her performance of "Not Like the Movies" was "sweet".